-Scripture Lesson: Have some one repeat the Morning scripture Lesson: Have some one repeat the Morning Watch Verses since the last drill was given.
+Scripture Lesson: Have some one repeat the Morning Natch Verses since the last drill was given.
 Let them be given without references.
 It may be well, especially with the Juniors, to give all a chance to give the reference as each text is quoted.
 However, the responses should be given very briskly.

 Missionary Roll Call: This paper gives several items out China.
-These can be used by both Seniors and Junabout China. about Omma.
-These can be used by both Seniors and Jun-fors.
-Distribute them among the Missionary Volunteers, to be given in response to the roll call.
+These can be used by both Seniors and Junabout China. fors.
+Distribute them among the Missionary Volunteers and Junteers.
+Distribute them among the Missionary Volunteers to the roll call.
 Glean other items from the Review and books on missions; or better still, ask your Missionary Volunteers a week before to do so, and then pass the items given in this paper out to those who do not have any.

-Monthly Survey of Missions .-- Remember that the second montney survey of missions.- Remember that the second meeting in each month always gives some time to foreign missions.
+Monthly Survey of Missions .- Remember that the second monthly survey of missions.- the member that the second meeting in each month always gives some time to foreign missions.
 Whatever the program may be, time will be allowed for the regular Monthly Survey.
 Be sure to have it!
-After the person appointed has given the survey, let the Missionary Volunteers have an opportunity to add other items.
-Appendix some one today to cheap missionary power items.
+After the person appointed has given the survey, let the Missionary Volunteers have an opportunity to add other thans.
+Appoint some one today to gleen missionary needs items.
 Appoint some one today to glean missionary news items from the Review for the second meeting in March.
 Why not appoint all the Juniors, and see who can get most?